-This area offers walkers some thirty seven miles of various walks of varying degrees of difficulty, including a six mile walk to Chepstow Castle which meanders along the river, through the forest, up and down hills and 365 stone steps.
-It's the first section of the Wye Valley walk and walkers are rewarded by superb views of the Wye at various points along the way.
-Two major long distance walks pass through Tintern; Offa's Dyke and the Wye Valley walk.
+This area offers walkers several walks of varying degrees of difficulty, including a six mile walk to Chepstow Castle which meanders along the river, through the forest, up and down hills and 365 stone steps.
+Walkers are rewarded by superb views of the Wye at viewing points along the walk.

-A 5 bedroom cottage on a hillside in the heart of the Royal Forest of Dean, this Grade II cottage is a wonderful retreat surrounded by mature gardens on various levels from which to absorb the glorious views which are far reaching and take in the River Severn.
+A comfortable and spacious 5 bedroom cottage on a hillside in the heart of the Royal Forest of Dean, Harmony Grade II cottage is a wonderful retreat surrounded by mature gardens on various levels from which to absorb the glorious views which are far reaching and take in the River Severn.

 Harmony Cottage sleeps 9 and offers much warmth, charm and character with inglenook fireplaces, beams and flagstone floors at different levels.
 This property has central hearing and is ideal for family get togethers because it has a dining hall plus three separate sitting rooms affording much space.

-Click on the photograph of the views for details of self-catering in the Forest of Dean.
+Click on the photograph of the cottage for details of self-catering in the Forest of Dean.